rkishore/rkishore.github.io/_posts/2021-02-23-pets-multi-label-classification.md

+**Objective:** In this notebook, I want to compare the single-label and multi-label classification approaches for the [PETS dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/).
+This dataset has 37 categories of cats and dogs and the idea is that we want to classify an input image into 0 or 1 or more than 1 of these 37 categories.

-**Objective:** In this notebook, I want to compare the single-label and multi-label classification approaches for the PETS dataset.
-Specifically, the high-level goal is to see if multi-label classification approaches can reliably tell us in if an input image belongs to NONE of the classes seen during training.
+With single-label classification, an input image will by design be classified into exactly ONE of these 37 categories (even if the input image does not contain a cat or a dog from the 37 categories).
+With multi-label classification, it should theoretically be possible to tell whether the input image has 0 or 1 or more than 1 of these 37 categories.
+In particular, we want to see if multi-label classification approaches can reliably tell us in if an input image belongs to NONE of the classes seen during training.
 Along the way, I also want to compare and contrast the results from single- and multi-label classification as well as the loss functions used.

-Note that the big change between the two classification models is that:
-- single-label classification uses cross-entropy loss (negative log-likelihood of softmax)
-- multi-label classification uses binary cross-entropy loss (with a sigmoid function on the activations from the final layer and *One-Hot Encoding* of the targets/training labels)

 As before, the reference for everything in this blog post is the [fastai 2020 course](https://course.fast.ai), especially the [amazing textbook](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527).
 In addition, for this notebook, I am basically repeating the results from the following notebooks (with some minor changes and additions): https://forums.fast.ai/t/how-to-use-bcewithlogitslossflat-in-lesson1-pets-ipynb/59146 https://github.com/muellerzr/Practical-Deep-Learning-for-Coders-2.0/blob/master/Computer%20Vision/03_Unknown_Labels.ipynb (Thanks to @muellerzr).

+### Intuition and code for key differences between single- and multi-label classification

+Note that the big changes between the two classification models is that they use different loss functions and accuracy functions.

+- single-label classification uses cross-entropy loss (negative log-likelihood of softmax) as the loss function.
+And an accuracy function that will pick ONE index (out of N indices) corresponding to the max. activation from the final layer as the prediction
+- multi-label classification uses binary cross-entropy loss (with a sigmoid of activations from the final layer and *One-Hot Encoding* of the targets/training labels) as the loss function.
+And an accuracy function that will use a threshold to determine which activations out of N activations are 1.
+The indices corresponding to the activations that are 1 are the predictions.
+Note that none of the N activations can be higher than the threshold (input image is "none-of-the-above", or more than 1 of the activations can be higher than the threshold (input image has more than 1 category of object inside) or exactly 1 of the activations can be higher than the threshold (input image has 1 category of object inside).

 For single-label classification, the loss function used is the cross-entropy loss.
 It is defined as follows: